grumot/CLI/README.md

 # CLI
-Working on module that would serve to assist the creation of a menu (Command Line Interface)
+Working on module that would serve to assist the creation of a menu (Command Line Interface).
+The main purpose is to have a tool that permits code testing quickly, in an efficient way.